 “Oncoplastic surgery is a valuable approach to breast conservation therapy, leaving the patient immediately whole and reconstructed without the potential significant deformity or asymmetry,” says Alexander Nguyen, MD, FACS, CLT, Plastic Surgeon at Reconstructive Microsurgery and Lymphedema Associates, practicing at Medical City Healthcare, a part of Sarah Cannon, The Cancer Institute of HCA Healthcare.

-Many patients assume that their insurance will not cover reconstructive surgery on the unaffected breast, but in fact, federal law requires insurance to cover breast reconstruction surgery after a mastectomy.
+Many patients assume that their insurance will not cover reconstructive surgery on the unaffected breast or necessary follow-up procedures.
+However, federal law requires insurance to cover all stages of breast reconstruction, including symmetry of the other breast, after a mastectomy.

-If you have questions about oncoplastic surgery and treatment options close to home, you can call the Sarah Cannon 24/7 phone line askSARAH at (844) 482-4812.
+If you have questions about oncoplastic surgery and treatment options close to home, you can call askSARAH 24/7 at (844) 482-4812.